nesi/support-docs/CONTRIBUTING.md

 ### First time setup

-You will need to have Python 3 installed on your computer.
+You will need to have Python **3.10** or later installed on your computer.

 Clone this repository and create a Python virtual environment using: